Introduction

 │

-└── ☐ On Upgrade (disabled)Quick Navigation Feature
+└── ☐ On Upgrade (disabled)Stats Integration

-Skills can automatically modify character stats when unlocked or upgraded.
+Skills can modify Game Creator 2 Stats when unlocked or upgraded.

 Adding Stat Modifiers